 James Angus, Eric Esters, Stephanie Thompson, Linda Upchurch and Neely Williams, students in the campus’ Doctor of Education in Pastoral Community Counseling program, submitted a proposal centered on the conference’s theme of Practicing Public Theology.
 The proposal, selected in a competitive blind review process, originated as a class project in a doctoral course on counseling with families.
 The panel session, "Counseling African-American Families: Perspectives and Practices," moves the conversation away from a focus on pathology.
 Rather, the students report on how moving toward perspectives on wellness and resilience make a difference in their work with several client and parishioner populations.

-for Prestigious Schweitzer Fellowship
+Doctor of Education Student Selected for Prestigious Schweitzer Fellowship

 Argosy University, Chicago Doctor of Education in Counselor Education & Supervision student Fredrick A. Kendricks, Jr. has been selected for the prestigious Schweitzer Fellowship – a year-long service learning program that empowers health professions graduate students to design and implement projects that help address the health needs of underserved Chicago communities.